NovatecConsulting/developer-security-training/Challenges/Challenge-5/README.md

 1. **Tip:** Try to interact with the **users API**.

-2. **Tip:** If you have solved Challenge [2.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%202:%20Broken%20Authentication#challenge-22-create-an-administrator-account) or
-[4.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%204:%20Sensitive%20Data%20Exposure#challenge-41-log-in-with-mc-safesearchs-original-password-without-sql-injection-or-changing-password), you will know how to interact with the **users API**.
+2. **Tip:** If you have solved Challenge [2.2](https://github.com/nt-ca-aqe/developer-security-training/tree/master/Challenges/Challenge-2#challenge-22-create-an-administrator-account), you will know how to interact with the **users API**.

 3. **Tip:** You have to send a **POST** call.